Academics at Prescott College

 - Expeditionary learning and curricular development

 Students create study plans according to their specific interests and backgrounds, emphasizing applied pedagogical concepts, interpersonal communication skills, specialized technical skills, program design, and administration, and/or focus on specific populations, processes, and/or environments.
-Counseling theories, group facilitation, human growth and development, ecopsychology, and ecotherapy, are approaches used to work with diverse populations and educational/therapeutic contexts.
+Counseling theories, group facilitation, human growth and development, ecopsychology, and ecotherapy are approaches used to work with diverse populations and educational/therapeutic contexts.

-Students entering the Master of Arts Adventure Education program should have prior experience and skills in an area related to their proposed concentration of study.
+Students entering the Master of Arts in Adventure Education program should have prior experience and skills in an area related to their proposed concentration of study.
 For example, many students have spent several years wilderness backpacking, mountaineering, technical rock climbing, kayaking, canoeing, working as ropes course facilitators, sailing, etc. Others have taught in the public schools, independent schools, community facilities or international programs.
 Regardless of starting point, students who are interested in expanding their knowledge with studies in adventure education will find it a rich, dynamic and growing field.

 Each student has the opportunity to design a specialization that fits her or his professional needs, the concentrations featured below have crystallized as being central to the department’s mission and vision.